 Situated near the Georgia and South Carolina border is Bird Island, otherwise known as Shark Tooth Island.
 The small piece of land nestled between the South Challen Savannah River and the busy shipping lane of the Savannah River.
+However, don’t confuse the island as Shark Tooth Island South Carolina when it lies in Georgia.
 The island is a popular destination for locals and who go by personal watercraft in addition to out-of-town visitors on tour boats.
 Learn what you need to know about Shark Tooth Island.

 Is Shark Tooth Island Natural

 Bird Island is not a naturally formed island.
 The formation of the land is from the spoils of dredging the Savannah River.

 As a result of the ships that venture in and out of the busy port, the river must maintain depth deep enough to handle the deep drafts.
 The Army Corps Of Engineers dredged the channel and built the island in 2013.

 While Shark Tooth Island is a popular destination for boaters, the purpose was to create nesting areas for Colonial Waterbirds.
 These varieties of birds have suffered habitat loss.
 The island provides the birds with the opportunity to build nests.

 Where Is Bird Island (Shark Tooth Island) Located

 The island is positioned directly between Tybee Island and downtown Savannah on the Savannah River.
 So if you’re looking for best place to find shark teeth on Tybee Island explore the options to visit Shark Tooth Island Savannah ga.

 Numerous creeks and cuts feed into the island’s vicinity, allowing for access from surrounding coastal towns.

 When coming from the south, such as Skidaway Island, Wilmington Island, Thunderbolt, or Isle Of Hope, utilize the Wilmington River because the northern end dumps into the Savannah River close to the island.